DangerCove/dangercove.com/timeless.markdown

 layout: app/announced
 site_title: Don't get distracted by time
 title: Timeless
-subtitle: Stay in the zone
+subtitle: Reduce time anxiety
 description: >-
   Get a more subtle sense of what time it is.
 Reducing time pressure and distraction.
-Keeping you in the zone longer.
 date: 2018-07-18
 icon: timeless-clock_512.png
 hero: